How many carbs, protein and fat should you eat each day on a keto diet?

 Any suggestions or concerns about switching back?

-No, just remember to eat more frequently in pregnancy to avoid hypoglycemia.
+Although we don’t have clear evidence one way or the other, I do not see any problem with low carb or ketogenic diets in pregnancy.
+Just remember to eat more frequently in pregnancy to avoid hypoglycemia.
 I usually recommend every two hours, especially in the first two months.

 Good luck and congratulations.